SiteSpect Implementation Troubleshooting

 What is Bypass mode?

 Bypass mode is a safety feature built into SiteSpect.
-It allows you to remove SiteSpect from your production flow in a way that does not affect your visitor’s ability to navigate your site.
+It allows you to remove SiteSpect from your production traffic flow in a way that does not affect your visitor’s ability to navigate your site.
 To initiate Bypass mode, you or a SiteSpect team member can put the site into Bypass.

 Under what circumstances is Bypass mode automatically triggered?